List of protected areas of China

 China has more than 10,000 protected areas, covering eighteen percent of the country's land.
 There are many forms of protected areas in China.
 Based on their relative importance, each type of protected area can be further graded into two to three levels (national, provincial and prefectural/county level).
 Nevertheless, the highest rank for "pocket nature preserve" (social and mass-based), "no-hunting area", "no-fishing area", "no-logging area", "wild medicinal material resources conservation area", "crop germplasm resources conservation area", "forest tree germplasm resources conservation area" or "source water protection area" is practically restricted to provincial level.
 The local government at county level is also responsible for the delimitation and declaration of "basic farmland protection area" and "basic grassland".

-Take note that many protected areas in China have multiple official designations, and the statutory boundaries of these multi-designated PAs may be identical or may vary one from the other.
+Many protected areas (PAs) in China have multiple official designations, and the statutory boundaries of these multi-designated PAs may be identical or may vary from one another.
 For instance, the boundaries of Huangshan NSHA coincide with those of the Huangshan NGP, whereas Fujian province's Wuyi Mountains NNR, NSHA and NFP are adjacent to each other.
 In Heilongjiang, 27,642.14 hectares out of 115,340.27 hectares of Huzhong NFP are intersected with the experiment zone of Huzhong NNR.

-Following is a list of the protected areas in China.
+Following is a list of the protected areas designated by the State Council or its subordinated ministries, and the administrations under the ministries.